Mercy Mercy Me (The Ecology) chords by Marvin Gaye

 Just like What’s Going On, the main chord progression is I – VI – II – V.

-Members take this further and develop the guitar part into chords that incorporate the keyboard’s extensions.
+In that part of the lesson, we take this even further and develop the guitar part into chords that incorporate the keyboard’s extensions.

-Once you’ve seen the TAB, you can just read the chords as a reminder, like this:
+Once you’ve seen the TAB, you can just read Mercy Mercy Me’s chords as a reminder, like this:

 As a jazz standard, you’ll end up playing Mercy Mercy Me for many years to come, and as there is so much to learn from it, it really will pay off to dig deep, exploring the harmony in great depth.